dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 You can also call .NET instance methods from JavaScript.
 To invoke a .NET instance method from JavaScript:

-* Pass the .NET instance to JavaScript by wrapping it in a `DotNetObjectReference` instance.
-The .NET instance is passed by reference to JavaScript.
+* Pass the .NET instance by reference to JavaScript:
+  * With a static call to `DotNetObjectReference.Create`.
+  * Wrap the instance in a `DotNetObjectReference` instance and call `Create` on the `DotNetObjectReference` instance.
+Dispose of `DotNetObjectReference` objects (an example appears later in this section).
 * Invoke .NET instance methods on the instance using the `invokeMethod` or `invokeMethodAsync` functions.
 The .NET instance can also be passed as an argument when invoking other .NET methods from JavaScript.

 > [!NOTE]
 > The sample app logs messages to the client-side console.
 For the following examples demonstrated by the sample app, examine the browser's console output in the browser's developer tools.